AndersKaae/dotfiles/README.md

 2) Open iTerm2 and go to iTerm2 -> Preferences -> Profiles -> Colors -> Color Presets -> Import and select the Solarized Dark theme file you just downloaded.

+3) Install Install oh-my-zsh from https://ohmyz.sh/#install

+4) Install the tmux plugin manager from https://github.com/tmux-plugins/tpm

-3) Run stow . in the dotfiles directory to symlink the dotfiles to your home directory.
+0) Run stow . in the dotfiles directory to symlink the dotfiles to your home directory.

-4) Install Install oh-my-zsh from https://ohmyz.sh/#install